 Getting your kids to clean can be a real challenge- but it doesn’t have to be.
 If you’re struggling to get your older kids to help around the house, try teaching them the proper way to clean.
 Show them how to dust, vacuum, and properly load the dishwasher.
 You can even turn it into a game by timing them to see who can finish first.
 For young children, lend a hand and make it into a fun activity.
 Play some music and dance around as you tidy up together.
 Cleaning doesn’t have to be a chore, and with a little creativity it can be something that the whole family enjoys.

 Start by setting clear expectations by communicating the rules and following a solid routine so your child knows what to expect.
 It also helps to setup the environment so that cleaning happens easily.
+When you start cleaning, offer your support by communicating and directing them when they seem to be having a hard time.
+Get creative and find ways to turn cleaning into a game!

 At the end of the day, you also need to pick your battles and know when it’s time to offer you help.
+So next time you’re feeling frustrated, remember these tips and enjoy a clean home without all the fuss.
+Do you have any tips on how to get kids to clean without fighting?
+Comment them below!

 Recent Comments